HOW TO USE A RODENT BAIT STATION

 - Place the bait station in an area in which you’ve noticed evidence of mice or rats, such as next to a wall, in a dark corner, in the attic, below a window, etc.

 - Make sure the entryway to the station is facing out from the wall or corner.

-- Repeat as needed with additional stations every 8 to 12 feet for mice, 15 to 30 feet for rats.
+- Repeat as needed with additional stations every 8-12 feet for mice, or 15-30 feet for rats.

 What is a Bait Station?